zhiyongchenGREAT/GREAT_ASV_system/README.md

 New version of merged voxtrainer to realize on-the-fly ASV pipeline.

-Merged with E2E domain adversarial trainers HAHAHA
+Merged with E2E domain adversarial trainers
+PAT